syn990/SYN-OS/README.md

 3. Modify SYN-ISO-PROFILE, populate airootfs, and adjust installer scripts.
 4. Build your customized ISO: `sudo mkarchiso -v SYN-OS/SYN-ISO-PROFILE`
 5. Be patient; the custom ISO will be in the 'out' directory.

+Once the ISO is generated, it can be booted on systems that are x86_64-compatible, adhering to Arch Linux specifications.

 ## License